DncrJim/disktest/README.md

 [ ] flags for automatic enable/disable of individual tests
   [ ] -b flag for run in background
   [ ] -z flag for zfs
+[ ] implement F3 as an additional test to check for fake size reporting drives?

 ### Dependencies
   * smartctl (smartmontools)